-The fair value of mortgage-related securities, corporate securities and government-related securities at June 30, 2023 and 2022, were determined primarily based on level 2 inputs.
+The fair value of mortgage-related securities, corporate securities and government-related securities at June 30, 2024 and 2023, was determined primarily based on level 2 inputs.
 Principal Bank estimates the fair value of these investments using other inputs such as interest rates and yield curves that are observable at commonly quoted intervals.